 Are Blueberries Good for Your Eyes?

-- This particular vitamin is essential in preventing the eyes from inflammation and also protects the eyes from infections.
-Vitamin A is known to protect the eye from dry eyes by contributing the right amount of vitamins in one cup, approximately 24 mg.
+Vitamin A is essential in preventing the eyes from inflammation and also protects the eyes from infections.
+It is known to protect the eye from dry eyes by contributing to the right amount of vitamins in one cup, approximately 24 mg.

-- Vitamin E present in these berries prevents the clouding of the eye lens or formation of cataracts.
+Vitamin E present in these berries prevents the formation of cataracts or the clouding of the eye lens or.
 It also consists of anthocyanins, which are also known as flavonoid pigments acting as antioxidants.
-Anthocyanins are said to maintain the general eye health.
+Anthocyanins are said to maintain general eye health.
 It also has the ability to reduce inflammatory eye disease which is caused while living with diabetes.

 Zinc is essential in maintaining macular degeneration and prevents night blindness.
 Blueberries contain approximately 0.24 mg of zinc in them.
 This allows better eye adjustments even in complete darkness.
 Zinc is also helpful in allowing the body to absorb other nutrients like vitamin A, antioxidants and maintain the overall health of the body

 Blueberries benefits for eyes are many!
 Don't miss out, get yours now.